Meerut Metro

 May 2020– Bombardier Transportation, now acquired by Alstom, won the bid to make the RRTS and metro project trainsets.

 February 2024: The NCRTC received the first metro train.
-The RRTS and metro project are on track to be completed by June 2025.
+The RRTS and metro project are on track to be completed by October 2025.

-January 2025: The NCRTC successfully trialled Meerut Metro from Meerut South Metro Station to Meerut Central Metro Station.
+January 2025: The NCRTC successfully trialled the Meerut Metro from Meerut South Metro Station to Meerut Central Metro Station.

 Construction of Stations of Meerut Metro

 The NCRTC has divided the civil construction work for the 1st phase of the metro project into 13 stations.
-Apart from stations, there is one depot at Modipuram which will be for both metro trains and the Delhi-Meerut Regional Rapid Transit System, and four packages which are also part of RRTS packages.
+Apart from stations, there is one depot at Modipuram, which will be for both metro trains and the Delhi-Meerut Regional Rapid Transit System, and four packages, which are also part of RRTS packages.

 PackagesDescriptionPhaseContractorsStatus